gowthamk1/NavigationMenuIndicator/NavigationMenuIndicator/README.md

 2. Open `index.html` in your browser.
 3. Click on a navigation item to see the animations in action.

-## 🎥 Demo Preview

-*Add a screenshot or a GIF showcasing the navigation effect.*

 ## 📝 Customization

 You can modify the navigation items or styling: